wprzechrzta/elastic-sandbox/runbook-queries.md

 }

 The recall is much lower(6 vs 2846 hits) but every one of the hits have the phrase "party planning" in either the field headline or short_description or both.

+# Combined Queries
+There will be times when a user asks a multi-faceted question that requires multiple queries to answer.

+For example, a user may want to find political headlines about Michelle Obama published before the year 2016.

+This search is actually a combination of three queries:

+Query headlines that contain the search terms "Michelle Obama" in the field headline.
+Query "Michelle Obama" headlines from the "POLITICS" category.
+Query "Michelle Obama" headlines published before the year 2016 One of the ways you can combine these queries is through a bool query.

+The bool query retrieves documents matching boolean combinations of other queries.

+With the bool query, you can combine multiple queries into one request and further specify boolean clauses to narrow down your search results.

+There are four clauses to choose from:

+must
+must_not
+should
+filter

+GET name_of_index/_search
+{
+  "query": {
+    "bool": {
+      "must": [
+        {One or more queries can be specified here.
+A document MUST match all of these queries to be considered as a hit.}
+      ],
+      "must_not": [
+        {A document must NOT match any of the queries specified here.
+It it does, it is excluded from the search results.}
+      ],
+      "should": [
+        {A document does not have to match any queries specified here.
+However, it if it does match, this document is given a higher score.}
+      ],
+      "filter": [
+        {These filters(queries) place documents in either yes or no category.
+Ones that fall into the yes category are included in the hits. }
+      ]
+    }
+  }
+}

+## A combination of query and aggregation request

+A bool query can help you answer multi-faceted questions.
+Before we go over the four clauses of the bool query, we need to first understand what type of questions we can ask about Michelle Obama.

+Let's first figure out what headlines have been written about her.

+One way to understand that is by searching for categories of headlines that mention Michelle Obama.

+Syntax:
+GET Enter_name_of_the_index_here/_search
+{
+  "query": {
+    "Enter match or match_phrase here": { "Enter the name of the field": "Enter the value you are looking for" }
+  },
+  "aggregations": {
+    "Name your aggregation here": {
+      "Specify aggregation type here": {
+        "field": "Name the field you want to aggregate here", "size": State how many buckets you want returned here }
+    }
+  }
+}

+The following query ask Elasticsearch to query all data that has the phrase "Michelle Obama" in the headline.
+Then, perform aggregations on the queried data and retrieve up to 100 categories that exist in the queried data.

+GET news_headlines/_search
+{
+  "query": {
+    "match_phrase": {
+      "headline": "Michelle Obama"
+    }
+  },
+  "aggregations": {
+    "category_mentions": {
+      "terms": {
+        "field": "category",
+        "size": 100
+      }
+    }
+  }
+}

+## Must query
+GET Enter_name_of_the_index_here/_search
+{
+  "query": {
+    "bool": {
+      "must": [
+        {
+        "Enter match or match_phrase here": {
+          "Enter the name of the field": "Enter the value you are looking for" }
+        },
+        {
+          "Enter match or match_phrase here": {
+            "Enter the name of the field": "Enter the value you are looking for" }
+        }
+      ]
+    }
+  }
+}

+The following is a bool query that uses the must clause.
+This query specifies that all hits must match the phrase "Michelle Obama" in the field headline and match the term "POLITICS" in the field category.

+GET news_headlines/_search
+{
+  "query": {
+    "bool": {
+      "must": [
+        {
+        "match_phrase": {
+          "headline": "Michelle Obama"
+         }
+        },
+        {
+          "match": {
+            "category": "POLITICS"
+          }
+        }
+      ]
+    }
+  }
+}

+# The must_not clause
+The must_not clause defines queries(criteria) a document MUST NOT match to be included in the search results.
+GET Enter_name_of_the_index_here/_search
+{
+  "query": {
+    "bool": {
+      "must": [
+        {
+        "Enter match or match_phrase here": {
+          "Enter the name of the field": "Enter the value you are looking for" }
+        },
+       "must_not":[
+         {
+          "Enter match or match_phrase here": {
+            "Enter the name of the field": "Enter the value you are looking for" }
+        }
+      ]
+    }
+  }
+}

+want all Michelle Obama headlines except for the ones that belong in the "WEDDINGS" category?

+The following bool query specifies that all hits must contain the phrase "Michelle Obama" in the field headline.
+However, the hits must_not contain the term "WEDDINGS" in the field category

+GET news_headlines/_search
+{
+  "query": {
+    "bool": {
+      "must": {
+        "match_phrase": {
+          "headline": "Michelle Obama"
+         }
+        },
+       "must_not":[
+         {
+          "match": {
+            "category": "WEDDINGS"
+          }
+        }
+      ]
+    }
+  }
+}

+# should clause
+The should clause adds "nice to have" queries(criteria).
+The documents do not need to match the "nice to have" queries to be considered as hits.
+However, the ones that do will be given a higher score so it shows up higher in the search results.

+GET Enter_name_of_the_index_here/_search
+{
+  "query": {
+    "bool": {
+      "must": [
+        {
+        "Enter match or match_phrase here: {
+          "Enter the name of the field": "Enter the value you are looking for" }
+        },
+       "should":[
+         {
+          "Enter match or match_phrase here": {
+            "Enter the name of the field": "Enter the value you are looking for" }
+        }
+      ]
+    }
+  }

+  GET news_headlines/_search
+{
+  "query": {
+    "bool": {
+      "must": [
+        {
+        "match_phrase": {
+          "headline": "Michelle Obama"
+          }
+         }
+        ],
+       "should":[
+         {
+          "match_phrase": {
+            "category": "BLACK VOICES"
+          }
+        }
+      ]
+    }
+  }
+}

+## Filter clause
+The filter clause contains filter queries that place documents into either "yes" or "no" category.

+For example, let's say you are looking for headlines published within a certain time range.
+Some documents will fall within this range(yes) or do not fall within this range(no).

+The filter clause only includes documents that fall into the yes category.

+GET Enter_name_of_the_index_here/_search
+{
+  "query": {
+    "bool": {
+      "must": [
+        {
+        "Enter match or match_phrase here": {
+          "Enter the name of the field": "Enter the value you are looking for" }
+        }
+        ],
+       "filter":{
+          "range":{
+             "date": {
+               "gte": "Enter lowest value of the range here", "lte": "Enter highest value of the range here" }
+        }
+      }
+    }
+  }
+}

+GET news_headlines/_search
+{
+  "query": {
+    "bool": {
+      "must": [
+        {
+        "match_phrase": {
+          "headline": "Michelle Obama"
+          }
+         }
+        ],
+       "filter":{
+          "range":{
+             "date": {
+               "gte": "2014-03-25",
+               "lte": "2016-03-25"
+          }
+        }
+      }
+    }
+  }
+}

+## Aggregation